 That heads-up match will be hosted just prior to the final table of the live 2013 WSOP Main Event.
 The $100k Champions Freeroll will see $50,000 go to the winner, $30,000 to the runner-up, and $20,000 to the third place finisher.

 Players and fans got a taste of WSOP’s marketing strategy earlier this summer during the 44th annual WSOP held at the Rio.
 The casino was pasted with advertising touting the upcoming launch of WSOP.com in the Silver State.

 Caesars was hoping that its online rollout would coincide with the live events that awarded 61 new WSOP bracelets, with poker’s most prestigious annual bracelet still waiting to be won.
 Unexpected delays postponed the debut of WSOP.com until September 19.
 With the playing of the Main Event final table yet remaining, WSOP has taken the opportunity to cross-market its online offering with the live November Nine competition.

 While the launch of WSOP.com had initially been fraught with some bugs such as failed credit card deposits, indications are that players are leaving Ultimate Poker and clicking on over to Caesars’ new online site.
 This past weekend, WSOP.com posted its highest cash game player traffic numbers since launching.

 Those additional players must have come from UP, as the first regulated site in the U.S. experienced its lowest traffic numbers since right after its April 30 launch.
-According to PokerScout, UP still has about 75% more player traffic than WSOP.com.
+UP still has about 75% more player traffic than WSOP.com.
 Expect that advantage to erode as WSOP.com begins a marketing campaign that mixes online and live poker play.